bio-tools/biotoolsDocs/governance.rst

 - to provide feedback and constructive advice based on their practical experience, requirements and expertise

 registry-dev will respect this feedback and advice and reflect it in subsequent rounds of registry development and curation.
-Anyone who is considering using the registry - but especially typical scientist / bioinformatician end-users - are welcome to mail registry@elixir-dk.org.
+Anyone who is considering using the registry - but especially typical scientist / bioinformatician end-users - are welcome to mail support-bio-tools@sdu.dk